Central Intelligence Agency: Osama bin Laden

 Agency files show that it is believed Osama bin Laden was funding the Afghan rebels against the USSR in the 1980s.
 In 1991, bin Laden returned to his native Saudi Arabia protesting the presence of troops, and Operation Desert Storm.
 He was expelled from the country.
 In 1996, the CIA created a team to hunt bin Laden.
 They were trading information with the Sudanese until, on the word of a source that would later be found to be a fabricator, the CIA closed its Sudan station later that year.
 In 1998, bin Laden would declare war on America, and, on August 7, strike in Tanzania and Nairobi.
-On October 12, 2000, Al Qaeda bombed the USS Cole.
-In the first days of George W. Bush's presidency, Al Qaeda threats were ubiquitous in daily presidential CIA briefings, but it may have become a case of false alarm.
+On October 12, 2000, al-Qaeda bombed the USS Cole.
+In the first days of George W. Bush's presidency, al-Qaeda threats were ubiquitous in daily presidential CIA briefings, but it may have become a case of false alarm.
 The agency's predictions were dire but carried little weight, and the focus of the president and his defense staff were elsewhere.
-The CIA arranged the arrests of suspected Al Qaeda members through cooperation with foreign agencies, but the CIA could not definitively say what effect these arrests have had, and it could not gain hard intelligence from those captured.
-The President had asked the CIA if Al Qaeda could plan attacks in the US.
-On August 6, Bush received a daily briefing with the headline, not based on current, solid intelligence, "Al Qaeda determined to strike inside the US."
-The US had been hunting bin Laden since 1996 and had had several opportunities, but neither Clinton, nor Bush had wanted to risk taking an active role in a murky assassination plot, and the perfect opportunity had never materialized for a DCI that would have given him the reassurances he needed to take the plunge.
+The CIA arranged the arrests of suspected al-Qaeda members through cooperation with foreign agencies, but the CIA could not definitively say what effect these arrests have had, and it could not gain hard intelligence from those captured.
+The president had asked the CIA if al-Qaeda could plan attacks in the U.S. On August 6, Bush received a daily briefing with the headline, not based on current, solid intelligence, "Al Qaeda determined to strike inside the US."
+The U.S. had been hunting bin Laden since 1996 and had had several opportunities, but neither Clinton nor Bush had wanted to risk taking an active role in a murky assassination plot, and the perfect opportunity had never materialized for a DCI that would have given him the reassurances he needed to take the plunge.
 That day, Richard A. Clarke sent National Security Advisor Condoleezza Rice warning of the risks, and decrying the inaction of the CIA.